Stella Adler Studio of Acting: Establishment in New York

-The Stella Adler Studio of Acting, in New York City, was founded in 1949 by Adler.
-In 1969, it became the first professional training school to become affiliated with New York University's Tisch School of the Arts.
-The studio became a 501(c)3 not-for-profit organization in 2000.
-The mission of the Stella Adler Studio of Acting is to create an environment with the purpose of nurturing theatre artists who value humanity, their own and others, as their first and most precious priority while providing art and education to the greater community.
+The New York Studio continues to be operated by the Adler family, with Stella Adler's grandson Tom Oppenheim leading the organization as Artistic Director since 1995.

 The Stella Adler Studio of Acting official West Coast branch is the Art of Acting Studio Los Angeles, named after Stella Adler's most famous book.
 The Stella Adler Studio of Acting is not affiliated with the Stella Adler Academy in Los Angeles.

 Los Angeles studio

 Adler's long history with Hollywood meant she had close ties and strong connections in the Los Angeles area.
-She taught for many years at various locations in Los Angeles, and longtime friend and protégé Joanne Linville and she eventually opened the doors to the Stella Adler Conservatory of Acting at the corner of Hollywood Boulevard and Argyle.
+She taught for many years at various locations in Los Angeles, and eventually, with her longtime friend and protégé Joanne Linville, opened the doors to the Stella Adler Conservatory of Acting at the corner of Hollywood Boulevard and Argyle.
 Some of the notable people who have passed through the Hollywood conservatory include Nick Nolte, Salma Hayek, Eric Stoltz, Deidre Hall, Sean Astin, John Charles Jopson, John Ritter, Herschel Savage, Cybill Shepherd, Michael Richards, Benicio del Toro, and Mark Ruffalo.